Get

 What Dogs Have No Webbed Feet?

-It’s difficult to provide a comprehensive list of dog breeds without webbed feet, as most dogs have at least some degree of skin or membrane connecting their toes.
-However, it’s important to note that the extent of this webbing can vary greatly among breeds.
+Providing a comprehensive list of breeds without webbed feet is challenging since most dogs have at least some degree of skin or membrane connecting their toes.
+However, it’s important to note that the extent of this webbing can vary significantly among breeds.

-In addition to Pitbulls, there are other breeds with little to no webbing.2 These breeds typically do not have a history of water-related tasks or hunting in wet environments.
+In addition to Pitbulls, other breeds have little to no webbing.2 They typically do not have a history of water-related tasks or hunting in wet environments.
 Examples of such breeds include:

 Woman training a pitbull in the park